yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Search for your name and state in the [opt-out page](https://dashboard.propertyrecs.com/opt-out), then opt out if needed.

 ### ☠ 💐 Radaris
 Find [your information](https://radaris.com/).
-Click on "control information" and "remove information" by clicking on the X next to it or by removing specific listings.
+Fill out [a series of forms](https://radaris.com/control/my-info).
+Or, try selecting "control information" and "remove information" by clicking on the X next to it or by removing specific listings.
 You can also privatize your account.
 You unfortunately need to register to remove information, and are limited to removing six items at a time.
 (I recommend removing items even if you privatize your account because these settings don’t always stick.)
 Check out [the details](https://radaris.com/page/how-to-remove).
 You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### Rehold
 Look up your home address here: [https://rehold.com/](https://rehold.com/).
 If there is a number or name next to it you’d like removed, click on  the red “remove” button next to it.
 You will need to enter your name and email address and solve a captcha.